-The Annual Meeting of Stockholders of Vector Group Ltd., a Delaware corporation (the "Company" or "Vector"), will be held at the JW Marriott Marquis Miami, 255 Biscayne Blvd Way, Miami, FL 33131 on Thursday, April 28, 2016 at 11:00 a.m., and at any postponement or adjournment thereof, for the following purposes:
+The Annual Meeting of Stockholders of Vector Group Ltd., a Delaware corporation (the "Company" or "Vector"), will be held at the Hilton Downtown Miami, 1601 Biscayne Boulevard, Miami, FL 33132 on Thursday, April 27, 2017 at 10:00 a.m., and at any postponement or adjournment thereof, for the following purposes:

-1. To elect seven directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified;

-- 2. To hold an advisory vote on executive compensation (the "say on pay vote"); - 3.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2016; - 4.
-To consider a non-binding stockholder proposal that requests the Company adopt a "Proxy Access" By-Law; and, - 5.
+- 1. To elect seven directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified; - 2.
+To hold an advisory vote on executive compensation (the "say on pay vote"); - 3.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2017; - 4.
+To hold an advisory vote on the frequency of holding the say on pay vote in the future; - 5.
+To vote on a stockholder proposal regarding participation in mediation of any alleged human rights violations involving Vector's operations; and, - 6.
 To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.

-Every holder of record of Common Stock of the Company at the close of business on March 1, 2016 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
-A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from April 14, 2016 to April 28, 2016, at the headquarters of the Company located at 4400 Biscayne Boulevard, 10th Floor, Miami, Florida 33137.
-A proxy statement, form of proxy and the Company's Annual Report on Form 10-K for the year ended December 31, 2015 are enclosed herewith.
+Every holder of record of Common Stock of the Company at the close of business on February 28, 2017 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
+A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from April 13, 2017 to April 27, 2017, at the headquarters of the Company located at 4400 Biscayne Boulevard, 10th Floor, Miami, Florida 33137.
+A proxy statement, form of proxy and the Company's Annual Report on Form 10-K for the year ended December 31, 2016 are enclosed herewith.